 Wedding Wine Favor

 If you wait long enough, what was old will become new again.
 It was true for miniskirts, platform shoes, and skinny jeans.
-It’s also true for wine labels.
+It’s also true for these retro custom wine labels.

 We’ve noticed a trend in retro-looking wine labels lately on the wines we buy in the store.
 What’s fun is that they fit right in with today’s bright, colorful, creative labels!
 To honor this design trend, we’ve created several retro custom bottle labels and recently added them to our website.